 Grading options: A-F (default), P-NP, audit

-An in-depth survey of the native peoples of Oregon, Washington, Alaska, and Southwest Canada.
-Individual native groups are studied to depict cultural variation within the region.
+Surveys the origins, development, and cultural variation of Native peoples in Oregon, Washington, Alaska, and Southwest Canada.
+Explores the historical and contemporary achievements of tribal lifeways within the Northwest region.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Outcome Assessment Strategies